svr8/SegmentedPathPlanner/README.md

 # SegmentedPathPlanner

-This is the implementation of path planning approach proposed in "A Segmented Approach to Path Planning".
+This is the implementation of path planning approach proposed in [Segmented Approach to Path Planning](https://ieeexplore.ieee.org/document/9315788/).

 ## System Requirements
 * GCC version >= 9.3.0 to run path planning algorithms